You don't need to install most of the games onto your own console, although some can also be downloaded to your console to play direct.

 How does it work?

-PS Now is a cloud-based service much like Netflix or Spotify, but for gaming.
-It hosts a wide collection of back catalogue and recent PS3 and PS4 titles (almost 600 games are available).
+PS Now is mainly a cloud-based service much like Netflix or Spotify, but for gaming.
+It hosts a wide collection of back catalogue and recent PS3 and PS4 titles (more than 700 games are available).
 You can access them at your leisure, all through a PS Now app on your PlayStation 4.

-It uses technology acquired when Sony bought cloud gaming company Gakai, which allows you to play games that are not hosted on your own local console, but on massive servers elsewhere.
+It uses technology acquired when Sony bought cloud gaming company Gakai and some of the technologies of OnLive.
+It allows you to play games that are not hosted on your own local console, but on massive servers elsewhere.

-In a similar fashion to Nvidia's GeForce Now service, the video of the game streams over the internet to the display you are using, with controller commands and your actions sent the other way.
-This happens instantly, so the effect is similar to running a disc at home.
+In a similar fashion to Xbox's forthcoming Project xCloud and Google Stadia, the video of the game streams over the internet to the display you are using, with controller commands and your actions sent the other way.
+This happens almost instantly, so the effect is similar to running them from your console's storage.

 Do PS Now games look and play exactly like the games we can play on the PS4 directly?

-Streamed video is in 720p rather than 1080p.
+Streamed video is in 720p rather than 1080p (or 4K).
 That doesn't matter so much for PS3 titles that were originally created in that resolution but a dip in detail and picture sharpness will be more noticeable for the PS4 line-up.

 However, great strides have been made in ensuring the latency is as low as possible and you would be hard pressed to notice it on most games.
 The vast majority play just like they do on the console itself.